DanTheMan9889/dantheman9889.github.io/index.md

 ## Extensive Functionality

-The app supports an ever expanding, enviable list of options.
+The app supports an ever expanding list of capabilities.
 With Salva you can:
 - Save, edit and remove transactions with ease
 - Use entities and categories to classify and group your transactions
 - Modify or remove your existing entities and categories
-- Visualize your transactions plotted on a graph or organized on a calendar
+- Visualize your transactions on a graph or organized on a calendar
 - Monitor consumption rate, savings rate, and many other useful metrics
 - Filter and sort through your transaction history
 - Search for records using specific criteria
 - Export your transactions to a CSV file
-- Save a backup of your transactions to your local storage
+- Backup your transactions to your local storage or to your Google Drive
 - Restore your transactions from a previously generated backup file

 ---